Loss of intervertebral disc space can be due to a variety of causes:

 Rachischisis (somtimes known as complete spina bifida) refers to a severe form of spina bifida where there is a cleft through the entire spine.

-There is often a severe or complete defect involving the entire spine from the cervical region through to the sacrum.
+There is often a severe or complete defect of the neural tube involving the entire spine from the cervical region through to the sacrum.

-Radiation induced MRI signal changes in bone are the earliest detectable changes in bone.
-They increase with increase in the radiation dose.
+Radiation-induced MRI signal changes in bone marrow are the earliest detectable changes in bone.
+Their severity correlate with increasing radiation dose.

 1st week: decreased marrow cellularity with oedema and haemorrhage